Vista Social

 1. Upload your image to a post

-4. Replace the auto-generated text with your custom description
+4. Select the Custom alt text option instead of the auto-generated text and write out your custom description

 Twitter allows up to 1,000 characters for alt text, giving you plenty of room for detailed descriptions.
 However, you must enable this feature in your accessibility settings first.